-This Report focuses on those sustainability issues and activities which are most material to Denbury as a company and to our stakeholders.
-We performed a materiality analysis to determine which issues are most material.
+This Report focuses on those sustainability issues and activities which are most material to Denbury as a company and to our stakeholders, as determined by a materiality analysis.
 Input was solicited and received from our key stakeholders, including interviews with investors and feedback from senior management and our Board of Directors.
 The data and comments received during the materiality analysis were then used to create lists of the most material issues where Denbury has a significant sustainability impact based on both the impact the issues have on our business success and the importance of those issues to our stakeholders.
 This Report includes the issues which are most important to our business success and which are most important to our stakeholders.
 For example, our employees indicated that safety of our employees and contractors is one of the most material issues of our business.
 We heard from various investors interested in learning about our carbon emissions.
 All of our stakeholders believed that avoiding spills and releases, and limiting the impact of any that do occur, is a material issue.

 Those material issues are the foundation of this Report.
-Using the GRI Standards as our guide, we determined the GRI topics that aligned with our material issues.
-This Report includes discussion, disclosures and analysis of our material sustainability issues and, to the extent those material issues dovetail with GRI topics, we have responded to the appropriate GRI General Disclosure or Topic-specific Standards.
-Our GRI Index includes a list of all of our GRI Standards disclosures and indicates the location in this Report where information about each disclosure can be found.
+Using the GRI Standards as our guide and including indicators from the SASB Standards and recommendations from the TCFD, we determined the topics that aligned with our material issues.
+This Report includes discussion, disclosures and analysis of our material sustainability issues and, to the extent those material issues dovetail with GRI, SASB, and/or TCFD topics, we have responded to the appropriate general disclosure or topic-specific standard.
+Our Index includes a list of all of our GRI Standards, SASB Standards, and TCFD-related disclosures and indicates the location in this Report where information about each disclosure can be found.